Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 <img src="image.jpg" class="thumbnail" title="Top view">
 <img src="bottom.jpg" class="thumbnail" title="Bottom view">

-Zubax GNSS 2 is a high-performance positioning module for outdoor environments with doubly redundant [UAVCAN](/uavcan) bus interface and USB.
+Zubax GNSS 2 is a multipurpose high-performance positioning module interfaced via CAN bus, USB, and UART.
-It includes a state-of-the-art GPS/GLONASS receiver, a high-precision barometer, and a 3-axis compass with thermal compensation.
+It includes a state-of-the-art multi-system GPS/GLONASS receiver, a high-precision barometric altimeter, and a 3-axis compass with thermal compensation.
+Zubax GNSS 2 supports variety of standard protocols, which ensures compatibility with most of existing software and hardware: [UAVCAN](/uavcan) (over CAN bus), NMEA 0183 (over USB and UART), and u-Blox M8 protocol.

 If you're just looking for a quick-start guide, check out the [tutorials](tutorials), but please return to this page afterwards.